-Not much has changed since last year, so I’m sorry to report that Montreal TV viewers will, once again, be largely forced to endure simultaneous substitution during Sunday’s Super Bowl and watch commercials from CTV instead of the originating American network.
-And cable and satellite providers will have to continue to calmly explain to irate subscribers that they’re only doing what they’re required to do by the CRTC, who will have to explain what “simultaneous substitution” is and why it’s there.
+The Super Bowl is different because of all the hype surrounding its incredibly expensive advertising.
+But that alone doesn't create an exception to the rules.
+So TV providers will have to do substitution during Sunday's Super Bowl, forcing viewers to watch commercials from CTV instead of the originating American network.
+And cable and satellite providers will have to continue to calmly explain to irate subscribers that they're only doing what they're required to do by the CRTC, who will in turn have to explain what "simultaneous substitution" is and why it's there.

 Over the air